Who can attend the camp?

 We're sorry, but treats, including birthday treats, are not allowed at camp.

 No, the children do not wear a uniform.
 We do ask that all children dress comfortably.
-Keep in mind that the campers will be moving about a great deal, so it's best if they wear sturdy, closed-toe shoes and shorts underneath all dresses or skirts.
+Keep in mind that the campers will be moving around a lot, so it's best if they wear sturdy, closed-toe shoes and shorts underneath all dresses or skirts.
 It's also best for everyone if your camper leaves distracting jewelry and accessories at home.

 We do take field trips!
-Each day we embark upon a busking adventure through the School and neighborhood (including Welles Park and Giddings Plaza) to share music with the community.
+Some days we will embark upon a busking adventure through the School and neighborhood (including Welles Park and Giddings Plaza) to share music with the community.
 Busking is a traditional form of making live music outside, on the streets, for the people, and it's an important aspect of our learning experience in Fiddle Camp!
+Feel free to join in on the jam!

 Campers are to arrive 9:00 AM and will be dismissed at 3:00 PM.